-The tests shall be confirmed by a manufacturer's Certificate, and for chains and wire ropes with/ without end sockets additionally by certificates according to forms 5.1.4 and 5.1.5.
+The tests shall be confirmed by documents drawn up by the manufacturer according to the standards of the firm, and for chains and wire ropes with/without end sockets additionally by certificates (Forms 5.1.4 and 5.1.5).

-If tests have been supervised by a competent person, certificates according to form 5.1.4 for chains and form 5.1.5 for wire ropes are issued by a Surveyor to the Register on the basis of the Certificate signed by the competent person.
+If tests have been supervised by a competent person, certificates of Test and Thorough Examination according to Form 5.1.4 for chains and Form 5.1.5 for wire ropes are issued by a Surveyor to the Register on the basis of the Certificate of Test and Thorough Examination signed by the competent person.

-When the wire ropes are supplied in separate pieces with no rope end terminations or rope sockets etc., marked and stamped according to 11.2, it is necessary to provide a copy of the RS certificate for the rope.
-In this case, the rope supplier is fully responsible for the identification of the supplied rope with that indicated in the certified copy of the RS Certificate.
+When the wire ropes are supplied in separate pieces with no rope end terminations or rope sockets etc., marked and stamped according to 11.2, it is necessary to provide a copy of the RS certificate or document for the rope drawn up by the manufacturer according to the standards of the firm issued in accordance with the requirements of Section 5, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+In this case, the rope supplier is fully responsible for the identification of the supplied rope with indicated above-mentioned documents.

-Slings with crate clamps, barrel hooks, plate clamps or other similar devices shall be tested as nearly as possible in the manner in which they are used, i.e. at the angle at which the clamp or other device is designed to be used.
+Slings with crate clamps, barrel hooks, plate shall be tested as nearly as possible in the manner in which they are used, i.e. at the angle at which the clamp or other device is designed to be used.
 The clamp or other devices shall be applied to a baulk of timber or special steel jig such that its holding or gripping strength is tested.